 - Supervised small group practice on each training day

-- Physiological overview of the information processing system
+- Physiological overview of trauma and the information processing system

 - Treatment planning to address past events, current triggers and future needs

-- Addressing the full range of trauma and other disturbing life events
+- Addressing trauma, adversity, and other disturbing life events

 - Applications to combat trauma and first responders

-- Applications to addictions, grief, anxiety, depression and somatic disorders
+- Applications to addictions, grief, anxiety, and emotional reactions to illness and injury

 - Applications to family and couples therapy